Published by Naked Armor

 Safety razors are not designed to be used with great pressure.
 Using pressure with this kind of blade will only cause irritation and bleeding.
 Use gently on the surface of the skin and you will get the desired results.

 Use careful, light and short strokes that go in the direction of the hair growth.
 Use the blade at an angle of about 30 degrees.

 Use safety blade shaving creams

-Staying lubricated and wet is good for a pro shave.
-Creams help the blades move smoothly on the surface of the skin.
-The cream also raises the hair against the blade for cutting.
+The cream helps keep the skin pores open and lubricated.
+This allows the blade to move smoothly on the surface of the skin.
+The lather, meanwhile, raises the hair ready against the blade for shaving

-It is important to rinse the blade more often between major passes.
-This ensures that little hairs caught in the blade are taken out of the way to ensure that every stroke is effective.
+It is important to rinse the blade after every major pass.
+This ensures that the little hairs caught in the blade are disposed off, leaving the blade clean and sharp.

 Get yourself a quality organic shave soap.
+Because your skin is delicate and you don’t want to mess it up.
 Click Add To Cart below.